 I hope that it's obvious that we're very excited that we're able to mesh FREDcast with our popular instructor management panel.
 So, coming back to that red apple I directed your attention to, that's our teacher's shortcut.
 Hannah, what do you think the green apple stands for?

 Hannah Shell: I would guess that stands for students.

 Mark Bayles: You got it.
-For those of you who don't have direct experience with the Instructor Management Panel—or IMP, as we refer to it—this is the portal through which teachers register classrooms and assign online courses and videos and automatically track student progress.
+For those of you who don't have direct experience with the Econ Lowdown Teacher Portal—or IMP, as we refer to it—this is the portal through which teachers register classrooms and assign online courses and videos and automatically track student progress.
 I mentioned that it is very popular.
 We expect more than a million student registrations in 2016.
 So, why did teachers keep coming back to this free resource?
 It might be due to the continual improvements and enhancements.
 Check out the brand new resource gallery feature.
 It makes sorting the wealth of online courses—we have more than 60 at last count—and videos faster than ever.

 Teachers also appreciate the fact that it's easy to create a virtual classroom, enroll students, and roll out calendared assignments.
 By the way, you can always preview content before signing it.
 So, please preview our brand new Government Budgets online course when you get a chance.
 The new Government Budgets course—like all our online courses and videos—features a pre-test and post-test, along with helpful tips for understanding.
 The ECON Lowdown's IMP—that's the Instructor Management Portal—let's teachers track student progress and download student pre- and post-test results in spreadsheet form, too.